-This section measures Candidates’ ability to understand correct English, his/ her basic comprehension and writing ability, etc. would be tested.
-This section may include questions on Phrases and Idioms, One-word Substitution, Sentence Correction, Error Spotting, Fill in the Blanks, Spellings Correction, Reading Comprehension, Synonyms-Antonyms, Active Passive, Sentence Rearrangement, Sentence Improvement, Cloze test etc.
+This section measures Candidates’ ability to understand correct English, his/their basic comprehension and writing ability, etc. would be tested.
+This section may include questions on Phrases and Idioms, One-word Substitution, Sentence Correction, Error Spotting, Fill in the Blanks, Spellings Correction, Reading Comprehension, Synonyms-Antonyms, Active Passive, Sentence Rearrangement, Sentence Improvement, Cloze test, etc.

 SSC CGL General Awareness Syllabus

-Questions in this section will be aimed at testing the candidates’ general awareness (GK+GS) of the environment around him and its application to society.
-The test will also include questions relating to India and its neighbouring countries especially pertaining History, Culture, Geography, Economic Scene, General Policy & Scientific Research.
+Questions in this section will be aimed at testing the candidates’ general awareness (GK+GS) of the environment around them and its application to society.
+The test will also include questions relating to India and its neighboring countries especially pertaining to History, Culture, Geography, Economic Scene, General Policy & Scientific Research.
 The questions will also be asked from Science, Current Affairs, Books and Authors, Sports, Important Schemes, Important Days, Portfolios,People in News etc.